loureiro85/the-elt-paradigm/README.md

 # the-elt-paradigmm
-The ELT pardigm shifts from ET+L from EL+T. Once data has been extracted and loaded to a cloud the transformation occurs.
+The ELT pardigm shifts from ET+L from EL+T. Transformation occurs after data has been extracted and loaded to a cloud Data Warehouse.
 AWS S3 and AWS Redshift are used for Extraction and Loading, and DBT is used for Transformation.
+CloudFormation is used to provision data cloud resources.